 Ticket to Work

-While participating in the Ticket to Work Program, you may be able to use a combination of other work incentives that can assist you in finding a job that is right for you.
-Using the Ticket to Work does not make you ineligible for other work incentives.
-If your work attempt is unsuccessful, the Ticket to Work Program makes it easy for you to get back on benefits when and if needed.
+While participating in the Ticket to Work Program, clients might be able to use a combination of other work incentives that can assist them in finding a job.
+Using the Ticket to Work does not make clients ineligible for other work incentives.

 Please contact the DRS Ticket to Work Outreach office if you have any questions or would like additional information.

 Ada, OK 74820

 Oklahoma Works brings all of our state’s workforce resources together, connecting employers, employees and job-seekers to information and programs that help build Oklahoma’s workforce.